Brian1226/Priority-Queue/Specification.md

 ## Summary

-To delete a note, the user can select the note, then select the option "delete note"
+To delete a note, the user can select the note, then select the option "delete note".

 ## Actors